Kenichi Wakatabe: Active player era

 He also recorded 10 wins in the 1994 season, but has since suffered a slump.
 But he recovered in 1999, winning 10 games as a starting rotation pitcher and helping the Fukuoka Daiei Hawks to their first championship.

 In 2000 season, he was the team's top winner with nine victories, helping his team win its second straight league championship.
 Wakatabe was a close friend of Masao Fujii, and on October 7, the game that decided the league championship against the Orix Blue Wave, he joined the team in celebrating the victory, holding up a stuffed Harry Hawk, the team mascot, wearing Fujii's uniform number 15, for Fujii, who was fighting an illness.
-Six days later, Fujii passed away.
+Six days later, Fujii died.

 On October 21, 2000 Wakatabe pitched the first game of the 2000 Japan Series along with Kimiyasu Kudo, who had moved from the Hawks to the Yomiuri Giants the previous year.
 They pitched with the bones of the deceased Fujii tucked into their uniforms.

 He won only six games in the 2001 season, but again in the 2002 season he won 10 games and was named an All-Star, pitched in the Sanyo All-Star Game 2002.

 He joined the Yokohama BayStars in the 2003 season and played three seasons before retiring.

 Wakatabe pitched in 271 games in 14 seasons overall, compiling a 71-75 Win-loss record and a 4.15 ERA.

 After retirement

 Since his retirement, Wakatabe has worked as a baseball commentator; in 2015, he served as pitching coach for the Japan national baseball team and was named second squad pitching coach for the Fukuoka Softbank Hawks in the 2017 season.

 He is the first squad pitching coach for the 2018 season, the second squad pitching coach again for 2019, and the third squad pitching coach beginning with the 2020 season.

+On December 2, 2023, he was transferred to the first squad pitching coach.